top of page

 Author Chris Colston

-IT WAS JUST AN EMPTY GLASS BOTTLE stinking of liquor, tossed into some bushes under the base of an electric transmission tower.
+IT WAS JUST AN EMPTY GLASS BOTTLE stinking of cheap liquor, tossed into some bushes under the base of an electric transmission tower.

 The kids living in the growing subdivision would huddle inside the base of the tower and it served as a kind of de facto "fort."
 The night before some of them must have had a party.
 They left their evidence behind.